pestrela/smi_counter/README.md

 ## 0) UPDATE:

-**IMPORTANT:**: the SMIs latency problem are caused by the "Dell Support Assist Remedation Service" doing a **deep PCI inventory scan** every **30 minutes**.\
-This was tracked on the latest BIOS 0.18.0 and all the latest dell updates installed (date: 23 Feb 2020)

-Fixes:
-* Disabling this service in services.msc avoids the issue.\
+Dell SupportAssist causes SECONDS of latency every 30m (XPS 15-9560/BIOS 1.18.0)

+**Issue:**
+* the Dell SupportAssist service does a **deep PIC scan** for inventory purposes every 30 minutes.
+* This causes 192x ring-2 SMI interrupts that lock the laptop for whole seconds.
+SMIs run below the kernel and a possible hypervisor.
+* This Dell service was already preinstalled in  my XPS 15-9560 laptop

+**Environment:**
+* Dell XPS 15-9560
+* BIOS: 1.18.0, 1.16.0 and 1.12.1 were tested
+* SupportAssist: 5.0.1.10874
+* Windows 10 home: 18363
+* All latest drivers and services from Dell ([link](https://www.dell.com/support/home/ie/en/iedhs1/product-support/product/xps-15-9560-laptop/drivers))

+**Fixes:**
 * Lowering the priority of the service has no effect, because priority is a "ring +3" concept while the triggered SMIs are a "ring -2" concept.
+* Disabling this service in services.msc avoids the issue.

 **windows_count_smi log:**
 * 2020-02-22 13:19:28,504033800+00:00 1582377568.504033800 SMI 192